Nealon Greene: Saskatchewan Roughriders

 The successful season of 2003 and further advancements having been made in the playoffs left the Roughriders fans looking positive.
 However, in the first game of the 2004 season against the Toronto Argonauts, Greene suffered a season-ending broken leg which resulted in a disappointing 9-9 season for Saskatchewan under back-up quarterback Henry Burris.

 Greene recovered and returned in the 2005 season, where he retained the role of starter after the departure of Burris.
 The up-and-down season struggles saw the team start strongly with a 3-1 record, but fall to a disappointing 3-6 by the halfway point of the season.
 Seeing that change was necessary, Greene was benched and lost the starting role to back-up Marcus Crandell.
 Crandell quarterbacked the Riders to five straight victories during Greene's time on the bench, but later lost three crucial games in a row near the end of the season dropping the Roughriders to below .500 once again with an 8-9 record.
 Having nothing to lose, head coach Danny Barrett then returned to Greene to start in the last regular season game in BC.
 Greene led the Riders to victory in his final CFL start, salvaging another disappointing 9-9 season for the green and white.
 Although the season resulted in a last place finish in the west, Greene and the Roughriders had a stronger record than the third-place team in the east, the Ottawa Renegades, entitling the Roughriders to cross over divisions and make the eastern playoffs.
 However, despite the victory against the league-leading BC Lions the previous week under Greene, he was benched again in favor of Crandell and never saw any playing time in the ensuing 30-14 loss to the Montreal Alouettes in the east semi final.

+Montreal Alouettes

-On April 20, 2006 Greene was traded by Saskatchewan to the Montreal Alouettes where he reunited with head coach Don Matthews and served as a back-up quarterback to Anthony Calvillo.
+On April 20, 2006, Greene was traded by Saskatchewan to the Montreal Alouettes.
+He was reunited with Matthews, now Montreal's head coach, and served as a back-up quarterback to Anthony Calvillo.
 Despite Calvillo's struggles and poor play later in the season, he remained the starter and Greene was never given a chance to start a game for Montreal.

-Greene was cut the following season after Matthews resigned as head coach.
+In February 2007, Greene was released by the Alouettes.

 Greene retired from pro football, he returned to Clemson University and continued his education.